Nicola Mancino: Minister of the Interior

-However, later Ayala refuted these words in an interview to magazine Sette.
+Ayala later refuted these words in an interview to magazine Sette.
 A personal agenda in possess of Borsellino's family, has an annotation by the judge saying: "1 July h 19:30 : Mancino".
 Vittorio Aliquò, the other magistrate who was interviewing Mutolo at the time of ministry's phone call, later declared that he had accompanied Borsellino "up to the threshold of the minister's office".
-In 2007 a letter from Paolo Borsellino's brother, Salvatore, was published.
-Entitled 19 luglio 1992: Una strage di stato ("19 July 1992: A state massacre"), the letter supports the hypothesis that Minister of Interiors Nicola Mancino knew the causes of the magistrate's assassination.
+In 2007, a letter from Borsellino's brother, Salvatore, was published.
+Titled "19 July 1992: A State Massacre" (19 luglio 1992: Una strage di stato), the letter supports the hypothesis that Mancino knew the causes of the magistrate's assassination.
 Borsellino's brother wrote:

 I ask Mancino, of whom I remembered, of the years after 1992, a hardly pushed down drop in the commemorations of Paolo in Palermo, to squeeze his memory to tell us what they talked about in the meeting with Paolo in the days immediately before his death.
 Or to explain us why, after calling my brother to meet him when he was interrogating Gaspare Mutolo, just 48 hours before the massacre, he had him meet the Head of Police Parisi and Bruno Contrada, a meeting from which Paolo got out shattered, at the point that he was seen holding two cigarettes at the same time...
 In that meeting is surely the key to his death and the Massacre of Via D'Amelio.

 A law enacted and signed by Mancino in 1993 during his tenure as Interior Minister permits the prosecution of those involved in racial, ethnic and religious discrimination and the incitement of hate crime.
 This law is commonly called the "Mancino law".

 Later career

-In 1994, after the dissolution of Democrazia Cristiana, Mancino adhered to the Italian People's Party (PPI), collaborating with its secretary, Mino Martinazzoli.
-In July of the same year, he opposed the alliance with the right-wing coalition led by Silvio Berlusconi, and also opposed the election of Rocco Buttiglione as PPI secretary.

-Later, he became a member of La Margherita (The Daisy) coalition of parties born out of the left wing of the PPI.
-After the victory of the center-left coalition led by Romano Prodi in the 1996 elections, Mancino was elected President of the Italian Senate, and served from 9 May 1996 until 29 May 2001.
+In 1994, after the dissolution of the DC, Mancino adhered to the Italian People's Party (PPI), collaborating with its secretary, Mino Martinazzoli.
+In July of the same year, he opposed the alliance with the centre-right coalition led by Silvio Berlusconi, and also opposed the election of Rocco Buttiglione as PPI secretary.
+He later became a member of The Daisy (La Margherita), a coalition of parties born out of the left wing of the PPI.
+After the victory of the centre-left coalition led by Romano Prodi in the 1996 Italian general election, Mancino was elected president of the Senate of the Republic, and served from 9 May 1996 until 29 May 2001.

-On 24 July 2006, he left the Senate and became deputy-president of the Consiglio Superiore della Magistratura, Italy's senior council of justice.
-In July 2012, prosecutors in Palermo ordered Mancino to stand trial for withholding evidence about the alleged talks between the Italian state and the Mafia during the latter's bombing campaign in 1992 that assassinated, among others, the judges Giovanni Falcone and Paolo Borsellino.
+On 24 July 2006, Mancino left the Senate and became deputy-president of the High Council of the Judiciary (Consiglio Superiore della Magistratura) Italy's senior council of justice.
+In July 2012, prosecutors in Palermo ordered Mancino to stand trial for withholding evidence about the alleged State-Mafia Pact, which would have involved talks between the Italian state and the Sicilian Mafia during the latter's bombing campaign in 1992 that assassinated, among others, the judges Giovanni Falcone and Paolo Borsellino.
 On 20 April 2018, he was acquitted.